Alyssa Brito

-Alyssa Brito is an American former college softball player for Oregon and Oklahoma.
+Alyssa Marie Brito (born September 15, 2002) is an American professional softball player for the Carolina Blaze of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Oregon and Oklahoma.
 While at Oklahoma she won the Women's College World Series championship three consecutive years.

 High school career

 Brito began her high school career at Foothill High School in Santa Ana, California during her freshman year.
 She then attended Pacifica High School in Garden Grove, California.
 During her sophomore year in 2018, she was named first-team All-Empire League.
 During her junior year in 2019, she hit .510 with 12 home runs and 45 RBIs.
 Following the season she was named defensive player of the year and first-team all-league honors in the Empire League after helping to lead Pacifica to a league title.
 During her senior year in 2020, she hit .519 with six home runs over nine games in a season that was shortened due to the COVID-19 pandemic.
 She as a three-time California all-state selection and Ranked No. 32 in the FloSoftball rankings and No. 17 in the Extra Inning Softball top 100.